How to Install Chkrootkit on Debian 12, 11, or 10

 chkrootkit -V

-First, you need to download the source code of Chkrootkit from its official website.
-Doing so guarantees that you are obtaining the latest software version, which might include new features or security enhancements.
-In the terminal, navigate to the directory where you intend to store the source code.
-Then, execute the command below to download the Chkrootkit source code archive:
+First, download the Chkrootkit source code from its official website.
+This ensures you get the latest version, which may have new features or security updates.
+Open the terminal and go to the directory where you want to save the source code.
+Then, run the command below to download the Chkrootkit source code archive:

 wget ftp://chkrootkit.org/pub/seg/pac/chkrootkit.tar.gz